felipedspereira/api-gateway/README.md

 This project is intended to simulate an API Gateway for orchestration of rest services, data transformation, among other stuff..

 ### How to run
-Both apps use Maven.
+Both apps are using Maven.
 Just run *mvn install*, then run *"java -jar name-of-the-generated-package.jar"*

 ### Endpoints